Several New Jersey adult-use cannabis conditional license winners lack the money and a location needed to be able to open.

 “When we ask for investment, they’re like, “you haven’t been licensed, so I don’t feel comfortable investing in you.
 After you get licensed, come back and talk to me,” he added.

 “We’re for the community.
 We’ve been teaching break dancing in the community,” Patel said.

 “There’s no Social Equity winning,” Corona said.

-The CCB did approve the Jersey Leaf dispensary which is owned by Social Equity applicants.
+The CCB did approve the Jersey Leaf dispensary, which Social Equity applicants own.
 The two partners each had a previous business which helped.

 JC Element is the first business for Corona and Patel.

-Social equity entrepreneurs can thrive in the underground or legacy market where selling cannabis is like an adult lemonade stand since there is no red tape to cut through and little capital is needed.
+Social equity entrepreneurs can thrive in the underground or legacy market.
+Selling cannabis there is like an adult lemonade stand.
+There is no red tape to cut through, and little capital is needed.
 Anyone can open a lemonade stand.
-There are no barriers to entry nor a need for a businessperson to become a political advocate to secure the right to open the store.
+There are no barriers to entry.
+Nor a need for a businessperson to become a political advocate to secure the right to open the store.